mickmaccallum/Stone/README.md

 # Stone

-A Swift framework for using Phoenix server channels via Web Sockets.
+A Swift framework for connecting to [Phoenix](https://www.phoenixframework.org) Channels in your iOS/OS X app.

 You know, two birds, one Stone?...